Breadcrumb

 How will you assess my increase in the number of school-based service site patients served?

 We will assess the increase using data reported in UDS Table 4, Line 24.
-For FY 2023 SBSE award recipients, your baseline is the number of school-based service site patients you included in your 2022 UDS report.
+For FY23 SBSE award recipients, your baseline is the number of school-based service site patients you included in your 2022 UDS report.
 We will compare this 2022 data to equivalent data in your 2024 UDS report.

 (Updated: 3/2/2023)